subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 #README

-This readme contains example calls to the *.xslts* created for debugging and improving the *SyntaxDefinition.xmls* contained in a SubEthaEdit-Mode.
+This readme contains example calls to the *.xslts* created for debugging and improving the *SyntaxDefinition.xmls* contained in a SubEthaEdit/Coda2-Mode.

 Overview: